 While controversies about race and I.Q. focus on explanations for the differences in median I.Q.s among groups, the magnitude of those differences is also crucial.
 Research by Professor James R. Flynn, an American expatriate in New Zealand, concluded that the average I.Q. of Chinese Americans in 1945 to 1949 was 98.5, compared to a norm of 100 for whites.
-Even if we were to arbitrarily assume, for the sake of argument -as Professor Flynn did not-that this difference at that time was due solely to genetics, the magnitude of the difference would hardly justify the kinds of drastic policies advocated by eugenicists.
-In reality, the occupational achievements of both Chinese Americans and Japanese Americans were found to have occupational achievements equal to that of those whites who had 10 points higher I.Q.s than themselves, and Chinese Americans to have occupational achievements equal to those whites who had 20 points higher I.Q.s than themselves.
+Even if we were to arbitrarily assume, for the sake of argument-as Professor Flynn did not-that this difference at that time was due solely to genetics, the magnitude of the difference would hardly justify the kinds of drastic policies advocated by eugenicists.
+In reality, the occupational achievements of both Chinese Americans and Japanese Americans exceed those of white Americans with the same I.Q.s.
+Japanese Americans were found to have occupational achievements equal to that of those whites who had 10 points higher I.Q.s than themselves, and Chinese Americans to have occupational achievements equal to those whites who had 20 points higher I.Q.s than themselves.
+In the same I.Q.s.
+In the s

-In short, even though much research has shown that I.Q. differences matter for educational, occupational and other achievements, 15 the magnitude of those differences also matters, and in particular cases other factors may outweigh I.Q. differences in determining outcomes.
-Incidentally, other IQ studies at different times and places show people of Chinese and Japanese ancestry with higher IQs than whites 16 though the differences are similarly small in these studies as well.
+In short, even though much research has shown that I.Q. differences matter for educational, occupational and other achievements, the magnitude of those differences also matters, and in particular cases other factors may outweigh I.Q. differences in determining outcomes.
+Incidentally, other IQ studies at different times and places show people of Chinese and Japanese ancestry with higher IQs than whites though the differences are similarly small in these studies as well.